LANTERN & LIGHT INTERNATIONAL CHILDREN’S FILM FESTIVAL

 “Giving voice to our children for their future”

 SUBMISSIONS ARE NOW OPEN

-Submissions will open soon for the prestigious 2022 Lantern & Light International Children’s Film Festival.
+Submissions open for the prestigious 2023 Lantern & Light International Children’s Film Festival.
 A festival of films MADE BY YOUNG PEOPLE.
-Submissions for 2021 are now closed.

 This is a showcase of young filmmakers under 18 years of age from around the globe with prizes in many categories, including the LANTERN & LIGHT GRAND PRIX AWARD for BEST SHORT FILM.